Ken Howard, LCSW: A Gay Men’s Specialist Therapist, Helping Gay Men and Gay Male Couples Overcome Life’s Challenges for Over 22 Years

 But sometimes things don't quite work out as planned, and you’re faced with having to handle the situation, sometimes feeling like you’re doing it all by yourself.
 You’re trying to handle a life challenge, but you’ve lost control of the problem and are feeling confused.
 You may have trouble falling asleep over it, or you may have difficulty getting out of bed in the morning.
 Maybe you feel anxious and worried about the future, and how these problems are going to work out.
 You could be having conflicts with people, including others you care about.
 Maybe you’re sad and frustrated because you just don’t like yourself very much these days.

 - When facing life challenges of many kinds, loving yourself and managing your life sometimes means reaching out for help.
-During hard times, a caring professional therapist and life/business coach can help you see your problems from a different point of view, help you see things in a different light, gain new insights, and teach you new strategies for coping with your challenges that will guide you to faster resolutions.
+During hard times, a caring, professional psychotherapist and life/business coach can help you see your problems from a different point of view, help you see things in a different light, gain new insights, and teach you new strategies for coping with your challenges that will guide you to faster resolutions.

 “Ken is a consummate professional, combining the best in common sense, practical business coaching, and a solid grounding in evidence-based psychotherapy.
 There are few of his ilk.
 I have become a better and more secure manager of my own life with his help.
 I recommend him to friends, particularly gay professionals who seek improved personal and interpersonal skills and business acumen.
 Ken wears both hats with considerable skill and warmth.” — K.E., gay male corporate CEO